Digital Nomad Tax

 Basically, this means that you get a refund for 30% of the total 35% in corporate taxes.

-Consequently, the actual corporate tax rate only amounts to 5%.
+Consequently, the actual company tax rate only amounts to 5%.

 The shareholder can request the refund within 14 days of the distribution.